 Marvel at Ray Bay & Planet Jellies

 Like birds through the air, stingrays use flattened bodies and fins to gracefully glide through the water.
-Elegantly striding through the waves makes stingrays one of the most visually stimulating and popular species at Ripley's Aquarium.
-Here you'll find both saltwater and freshwater rays, including four species of stingray and one species of shark.
+Elegantly striding through the waves makes stingrays one of the most visually stimulating and popular species at Ripley's Aquarium of Canada.
+Here you'll find both saltwater and freshwater rays, including four species of stingray, including cownose rays, spotted eagle rays and devil rays as well as one species of shark.

-As you continue through Ripley's Aquarium in Toronto, you'll finally encounter the incredible Planet Jellies.
+As you continue through the aquarium you'll finally encounter the incredible Planet Jellies.
 Inside you can see one of the largest kreisel tanks in the world, a special horizontal cylinder needed to support the fragile bodies of jellyfish.
 Jellyfish can be seen swimming overhead inside a stunning ceiling exhibit, and you'll get a firsthand look at how jellies grow and develop.

 For current hours of operation, please refer to the attraction's website.

-Ripley’s Aquarium of Canada has been designated as a Certified Autism Center by the International Board of Credentialing and Continuing Education Standards (IBCCES).
-Additionally, a Sensory guides area is available and Ripley’s Aquarium of Canada will host several sensory-friendly days, which will offer increased lighting, a music-free environment and a quiet room for guests who require a break.
+Ripley's Aquarium of Canada has been designated as a Certified Autism Center by the International Board of Credentialing and Continuing Education Standards (IBCCES).
+Additionally, a Sensory guides is available and Ripley's Aquarium of Canada hosts monthly sensory-friendly days , which will offer increased lighting, a music-free environment and a quiet room for guests who require a break.

 For more information on the services offered by the aquarium, please visit their official website.